Jacqueline Lillie

-Jacqueline I. Lillie (born 1941) is a French artist and jeweller working in glass.
+Jacqueline I. Lillie (born 1941) is a French artist and jeweller of Austrian-descent, working in glass.
 Her work is held in the permanent collection of the Metropolitan Museum of Art in New York City, USA, the Corning Museum of Glass in New York, USA and the National Gallery of Australia.

 Biography

 Lillie was born in Marseille, France, to immigrant Austrian parents.
 She studied metalwork with Professor Hagenauer at the Academy of Applied Arts in Vienna, Austria.